Home > Facelift > Deep Plane Facelift

 Advanced Technique for Comprehensive, Natural-Looking Rejuvenation

-A deep plane facelift is an advanced facelift technique designed to address facial sagging in a comprehensive, natural-looking way.
-Rather than focusing only on the skin, the deep plane approach works within deeper facial layers to reposition tissues that contribute to ageing changes.
-The objective is a refreshed, lifted appearance that still looks like you—without tightness.
+A deep plane facelift is an advanced facelift procedure designed to address facial sagging in a comprehensive, natural-looking way.
+Rather than focusing only on the skin, the deep plane technique works within deeper facial structures to reposition underlying tissues that contribute to facial aging.
+The objective is a refreshed, lifted appearance that still looks like you, without tightness.

 What a Deep Plane Facelift Can Address